 Why Trust GearLab

-This review is the product of the brain trust of many ski professionals, who spend a lot of time each year in their bindings.
+This review is the product of the brain trust of many ski professionals, who spend a lot of time each year clicked into their bindings.
 Women's all-mountain skis tester Renee McCormack holds a PSIA Level 3 certification and has spent the past 17 winters as a professional ski instructor at both Vail and Mammoth Mountain.
 Our lead men's all-mountain ski tester, Bobby Garrett, is a PSIA Western Region Alpine Examiner and has instructed at several resorts in California and as far away as Australia.
-Kaylee Walden, an AMGA-certified ski guide, compiled this review.
+Kaylee Walden, an AMGA-Certified Ski Guide who typically skis well over 100 days per year, compiled this review.

 How to Pick the Right Skis for You

 Whether you logged 10 or 100 days on snow last year, it's a tall order to find a reliable pair of skis that can tackle all of the conditions the mountain might throw at you.
 To make matters more complicated, there are a lot of skis that claim to be the “best.”
 But if you're truly after the best ski, you'll have to narrow down to a pair that will fulfill your specific needs.
-If you're new to the ski world or just hoping to optimize your selection this season, learning more about ski types, specifications, construction, and how all of that affects your ride might lead you to your favorite pair yet.
+If you're new to the ski world or simply looking to optimize your selection this season, learning more about ski types, specifications, construction, and how these factors affect your ride might lead you to your favorite pair yet.

 Most of us don't have the luxury of owning a quiver (multiple pairs of skis).
 It's helpful to specify the selection process so that you can find the best option for your preferences.
 Do you like to carve?
 Do you seek out powder stashes whenever possible?
 Do you like pinning the speed to your limit?
-Do you appreciate earning your turns every once in a while?
+Do you appreciate earning your turns every now and then?
 We'll dive into all of that in more detail below.
 This should get your gears turning about finding precisely the right ski for you, and that is ultimately the goal of this review.

 Types of Skis